Luminapa, Langue

 LUMINAPA’S WATER CHALLENGE

 When Global Brigades arrived in Luminapa, the community did not have a water system.
-Community members were forced to get water from a local stream and would load jugs of water on the backs of donkeys and walk to and from the well in order to gather enough water for their family each day.
-The time and energy that was necessary in order to retrieve water caused families to sacrifice important hygiene and sanitation practices that would require more water.
+Community members were forced to get water from a local stream and would load jugs of water on the backs of donkeys and walk to and from the well in order to gather enough water for their families each day.
+The time and energy that was necessary to retrieve water caused families to sacrifice important hygiene and sanitation practices that would require more water.

 380